Small Trees For Front Yard (With Pictures) – Identification Guide

 ‘Red Dragon’ Weeping Japanese Maple Tree (Acer palmatum dissectum ‘Red Dragon’)

-The decorative weeping Japanese maple ‘Red Dragon’ is an eye-catching dwarf tree with cascading branches and stunning burgundy lacey palm-like leaves.
+The weeping Japanese maple ‘Red Dragon’ is an eye-catching dwarf tree that can add a pop of color to front yards with its stunning burgundy lacy palm-like leaves.
 The red-leaved weeping tree retains its color throughout the season before turning vivid red and crimson in the fall.
-This dwarf ornamental weeping tree is ideal for front yards.

 The ‘Red Dragon’ Japanese maple tree grows between 6 and 8 ft.
 (1.8 – 2.4 m) tall and only 5 ft.
 (1.5 m) wide.
 The deciduous weeping small maple tree is best planted in partial shade to retain its vibrant red foliage throughout summer.
 This ornamental foliage tree is suitable for USDA zones 5 to 8.